 Official transcripts are forwarded upon request only, providing all financial obligations to the College have been settled.
 The Transcript request fee is \$10.00 per copy.
-To obtain a transcript fill out and submit a Transcript Request Form, available on the Columbia Bible College website or from Reception.
+To obtain a transcript fill out and submit a Transcript Request Form, available on the Columbia Bible College website.